nhsconnect/gpconnect/pages/access_documents/access_documents_use_case_find_a_patient.md

 summary: "Find a patient by NHS number on the Access Document FHIR server"
 ---

-{% include important.html content="This Find a Patient interaction is specific to the Access Document capability and is identified as such by a Access Document specific [interaction ID](#request-headers) and [service root URL](#fhir-absolute-request) path.
+{% include important.html content="This Find a Patient interaction is specific to the Access Document capability and is identified as such by an Access Document specific [interaction ID](#request-headers) and [service root URL](#fhir-absolute-request) path.
 Consumer systems **SHALL** only use this Find a Patient interaction in conjunction with other Access Document interactions." %}

 ## Use case ##